hdowens/projeul_sols/README.md

 q26 - longest recurring decimal in the range 1 / 1 <= n <= 1000 .
 Solved using multiplicative order principle.

 q35 - circular primes, how many below one million, solved with a function I wrote to shift integers by pos

+q36 - palindromic pairs of base 10 and base 2, below one million